 This plugin allows WordPress to load data from a number of neighborhood-related APIs to be presented on a single page or within your own pages / posts

 This plugin allows WordPress to load data from a number of neighborhood-related APIs to be presented on a single page or within your own pages / posts.
-The different modules that this plugin contains are as follows:

 To use the modules on the pre-generated Local Market Explorer "virtual pages," you don't need to do anything other than link to or visit the specially-crafted URLs that Local Market Explorer intercepts.
 The formats of these URLs look like this: